 Many people struggle to keep their feelings and impulses in check when they routinely take drugs.
 As a result, they may be more prone to behave rashly than other people.
 People who have not dealt with their anger issues may turn to drugs to cope with the underlying wrath and frustration that is a result of traumatic experiences.
-On the other hand, people who have dealt with their anger issues may turn to alcohol as a means of coping with the underlying wrath and frustration that is
+On the other hand, people who have dealt with their anger issues may turn to alcohol as a means of coping with the underlying wrath and frustration.

 Some people only demonstrate aggressive impulses toward themselves while under the influence of drugs, a behavior known as self-harm.
 This may entail thoughts of self-harming activities, such as cutting or burning oneself.
 Therefore, a comprehensive treatment approach for addiction includes assisting patients in working through the traumatic experiences that led to the development of these feelings as one of its components.

 Finding the Right Rehab Program for You

 When looking for a treatment program for addiction, a person needs to choose one that addresses the underlying causes of why someone drinks to excess or abuses drugs.
 This is because these factors drive someone to drink to excess or misuse drugs.
 Comprehensive treatment therapy tackles the addiction itself and any emotional trauma or mental sickness that the individual is self-medicating with alcohol or drugs.
 This is in contrast to standard treatment therapies, which only treat addiction.

 The term “holistic” treatment can also refer to this method of treatment.
 Even though it may be unpleasant to do so, working through the issues that arise from aggression and anger is a necessary step toward attaining long-term recovery.
 Even though working through these issues is a vital component of establishing long-term sobriety, this is true.